vahand/OpenLibrary/README.md

 # OpenLibrary
-OpenLibrary is a application for libraries administrators, integrating distributed systems.
+OpenLibrary is a application for libraries administrators that handling book rentals, by integrating distributed systems.

 ## Architecture
 ### Schema